aspect-build/aspect-cli/docs/aspect_clean.md

 Recall that each Bazel instance is associated with a single workspace, thus the clean command will delete all outputs from all builds you've done with that Bazel instance in that workspace.

+'clean all': Aspect CLI adds the ability to clean *all* Bazel workspaces on your machine, by adding the argument "all".

 NOTE: clean is primarily intended for reclaiming disk space for workspaces that are no longer needed.